nasa/ziggy/doc/user-manual/system-requirements.md

 For Linux, the following versions have been tested: SLES 11, SLES 12, RHEL 7, RHEL 8, and Debian through version 11 (bullseye).
 That said, we expect that any relatively recent version of Linux will suffice.

-For macOS, All versions from Snow Leopard (10.6) to Sonoma (14.7) have been used to build and run Ziggy.
+For macOS, All versions from Snow Leopard (10.6) to Sequoia (15.7) have been used to build and run Ziggy.
 Both Intel and Apple M1 CPUs have been used.

 ### RAM and Disk Space